 Work in progress

-With Niamh Brennan: “Rhetoric and Argument in Corporate Social and Enviornmental Reporting: The Dirty Laundry Case”, Working Paper.
+With Niamh Brennan: “Rhetoric and Argument in Corporate Social and Enviornmental Reporting: The Dirty Laundry Case”, revise and resubmit.

 With Annika Beelitz and Niamh Brennan: “A conceptual framework of corporate social responsibility in a corporate reporting context”, Working Paper.